algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 [^css] : CSS is an acronym for Cascading Style Sheets that is a style sheet language used for specifying the presentation and styling of a document written in a markup language.
 [Source](https://en.wikipedia.org/wiki/CSS)

-[^javascript] : is a programming language and core technology of the World Wide Web, alongside HTML and CSS.[Source](https://en.wikipedia.org/wiki/JavaScript)
+[^js] : is a programming language and core technology of the World Wide Web, alongside HTML and CSS.[Source](https://en.wikipedia.org/wiki/JavaScript)

 [^node.js] : Node.js an asynchronous event-driven JavaScript runtime that is designed to build scalable network applications.
 [Source](https://nodejs.org/en/about)